-Together with other policies such as the Code of Conduct it enhances NAATI’s reputation by supporting NAATI’s aim to build public trust and confidence in the integrity and professionalism of its services.
+Together with other policies such as the Code of Conduct and NAATI Values, it protects NAATI’s reputation by supporting NAATI’s aim to build public trust and confidence in the integrity and professionalism of its services.

-Employees, customers and suppliers may not wish to speak up of any suspected misconduct for fear of being victimised or subject to retaliation for reporting it.
+Employees, customers and suppliers may not wish to speak up and disclose any suspected misconduct for fear of being victimised or subject to retaliation for reporting it.

-NAATI is committed to and has a responsibility that when a person makes a disclosure:
+NAATI is committed to and has a responsibility that when a whistleblower makes a disclosure:

-This policy applies to all NAATI officers, employees (current and former), contractors, suppliers and customers who can make a disclosure under this policy – see Attachment 1 for who can make a disclosure.
+This policy applies to all NAATI officers, employees (current and former), contractors, consultants, service providers, suppliers and customers who are eligible to make a disclosure.

 Whistleblowing is a disclosure by a person who has reasonable grounds** to suspect there has been misconduct, or an improper state of affairs or circumstances that specifically relate to NAATI’s business operations.
 Examples of what is a ‘disclosable matter’ is provided below: